Justice Department Charges Russian Cyberspies With Attack On 2016 Election

 Trump has gone back and forth as to what he acknowledges about what took place and cited Russia's official denials about its active measures.
 The president also has said the interference took place and vowed that if it returned in the 2018 midterm election — as U.S. intelligence officials have warned it may — he would "counteract it very strongly."

 Rosenstein said the announcement of the charges on Friday took place because that was when the special counsel's office had completed its work investigating them and had the ability to present the evidence to a grand jury.
+The deputy attorney general said he'd briefed the president about the matter.

+Virginia Sen. Mark Warner, the top Democrat on the Senate intelligence committee, called on Trump to cancel his one-on-one meeting with Putin in Helsinki.

+Warner told reporters on Capitol Hill that he worried that Trump's "ad hoc style" in which he "does not prepare" would be "taken advantage of" by Putin.

 The indictment unsealed on Friday is available here.